-Stellarray1 has received funding from the National Institutes of Health and the Department of Energy as well as an investment from the Texas Emerging Technology Fund to develop a new kind of self-contained blood/biological irradiator.
+Stellarray has received funding from the National Institutes of Health and the Department of Energy as well as an investment from the Texas Emerging Technology Fund to develop a new kind of self-contained blood/biological irradiator.
 Stellarray was developed out of the Stellar Micro Devices (SMD) and builds on research that was conducted by SMD for the US Air Force.

-- Stellarray's_Self-Contained Blood/Biological Irradiator is not yet cleared for sale on the market but has the following characteristics: - A solid-state cooling and insulation system. - High-voltage power sources built into the same casings as the flat panel X-ray sources, thereby eliminating high-voltage cables. - Standard wall power sources are sufficient as the irradiator uses less energy than Xray tube irradiators.
+Stellarray's_Self-Contained Blood/Biological Irradiator is not yet cleared for sale on the market but has the following characteristics:

+- A solid-state cooling and insulation system. - High-voltage power sources built into the same casings as the flat panel X-ray sources, thereby eliminating high-voltage cables. - Standard wall power sources are sufficient because the irradiator uses less energy than X-ray tube irradiators.

-Ultraviolet Pathogen Reduction Technology
+A.4.5 Ultraviolet Pathogen Reduction Technology